Exile of Ovid: Causes of the exile

 In such a case, objection to Ars Amatoria was a mere pretext, concealing the real cause of Ovid's condemnation, considering the time that had elapsed between the publication of this work and the sentence of Augustus.
 To support this view, some authors note that the "Art of Love" was no more indecent than many publications by Propertius, Tibullus and Horace circulating freely at that time.
 Proponents also believe that foreseeing the consequences of the themes of his first poems, Ovid had already changed his artistic focus and written works with less sexual themes, such as Metamorphoses, with the deification of Julius Caesar and the glorification of Augustus, and the Fasti, which are dedicated to Roman festivals of his time.

 Another political suggestion has been that Ovid was an intellectual objector against authoritarianism.

 Falsehood thesis

 Poetic fiction

 A more recent thesis has been that Ovid's exile was not real.
 Early in the 20th century, J. J. Hartman argued that Ovid never left Rome for exile and that all of his works referring to it are imaginative and humorous fiction.
 This theory was debated during the 1930s, especially by certain Dutch authors.
 In 1951, a similar theory was proposed by O. Janssen.

 In a 1985 article, A.D.
 Fitton Brown also argued that Ovid's exile was fictional.
-The reasons advanced by Brown are basically:
+The reasons advanced by Brown are as follows: